MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

 - By default, the WebSlate loads the preset URL.
 The URL should be replaced with a desired one on each WebSlate in use.
 The brightness parameter is set to 1.0 (100% of the browser's brightness).

-- WebSlates will automatically suspend themselves after being off-screen for too long.
+- WebSlates will automatically suspend themselves after being offscreen for too long.
 If you need to ensure a given slate is always running (such as a livestream or continuous audio playback), then check the "Prevent Suspension" button on the association WebSlate.
 See below for performance implications.

 ![Unity usage of WebSlate](../../media/webview-developer-guide/image004.png)